Skjuber/React-Chat-Application/README.md

 You can create your Scaledrone channel for free using this [link](https://www.scaledrone.com/).

-To connect to the channel you need to paste your channel ID in App.js component
+To connect to the channel you need to paste your channel ID in App.js component.

 ```javascript
   //  Your Scaledrone channel ID goes here instead of  "pGbdiqBZtoOeKIow". //